ID cards in the ESL classroom

 What are your interests?

-A couple of the useful expressions found in this lesson will come in naturally helpful for this exercise.
-The two expressions are:
+A couple of useful expressions we look at in this lesson will be helpful for this review exercise.

 Can you repeat that, please?